-Replacing headlamp bulbs
+Replacing headlamp bulbs (aerodynamic)

 - 1. Make sure that the headlamp control is in the OFF position. - 2.
 Open the hood. - 3.
-If equipped, remove headlamp covers. - 4.
-At the back of the headlamp, pull clips rearward and up (about 3⁄4 inch) to release the headlamp assembly. - 5.
-Slide headlamp assembly forward and off of guide ribs to expose the back of the bulb and wiring connector. - 6.
-Disconnect the electrical connector from the bulb by pulling rearward. - 7.
-Remove bulb retainer ring by turning it counterclockwise, then slide the ring off the plastic base. - 8.
-Without turning, carefully pull bulb assembly out of headlamp assembly and replace.
+Disconnect the electrical connector from the bulb by pulling rearward. - 4.
+Remove bulb retainer ring by turning it counterclockwise, then slide the ring off the plastic base. - 5.
+Without turning, carefully pull bulb out of headlamp assembly.